aredn/documentation/arednServicesGuide/other_programs.rst

 AREDN® Alert Message Manager
 -----------------------------------

-AREDN® Alert Messages were explained in the **Getting Started Guide** under the *Node Status* and *Advanced Configuration* sections.
-The example given there showed the Alert Message source running on a separate LAN-connected web server.
-It is also possible to provide Alert Messages using an application created by Gerard Hickey (WT0F) which runs directly on a node having adequate storage.
-The AREDN® Alert Message Manager *(aamm)* uses the node's web server to provide a web interface for creating, updating, or deleting Alert Messages -- as well as actually hosting the message repository on the node itself, so that no external LAN-connected web server is required.
+AREDN® Alert Message Manager is an application created by Gerard Hickey (WT0F) which runs directly on a node having adequate storage.
+The *(aamm)* package uses the node's web server to provide a web interface for creating, updating, or deleting Alert Messages -- as well as actually hosting the message repository on the node itself, so that no external LAN-connected web server is required.

 .. image:: _images/aamm-display.png
    :alt: AAMM Display